arpit-mittal-ds/Data-Architect/4 -  Big Data Systems/Lesson-4-Data-Lake-Architecture/ReadMe.md

 ![image](https://user-images.githubusercontent.com/68102477/121683183-5f0c1d00-cb00-11eb-89e7-41d96fbe00f5.png)

-What is a Data Lake
+## What is a Data Lake

 Big Data represent large amounts of data.
-A Data Lake represents where and that data is stored
+A Data Lake represents where that data is stored

 Machine Learning, Analytics, and data all come together in a Data Lake.

 Many Silos that form as a natural consequence of organizational and data structure suddenly have a chance to be broken down.

 ![image](https://user-images.githubusercontent.com/68102477/121683623-fcffe780-cb00-11eb-9cab-b970c41b71d9.png)

-Data Lake is a central place where we can bring together data, Machine Learning, and Analytics Data can store data of any type, including unstructured, semi-structured, and structured Can handle scaling of any size
+Data Lake is a central place where we can bring together data, Machine Learning, and Analytics.

+Data Lake can store data of any type, including unstructured, semi-structured, and structured.

+It Can handle scaling of any size

-Breaks data silos
+**Breaks data silos**

 To understand data silo - consider this example.

 Let say a media and telecom company has multiple products.
 Say they have internet services, table TV services, home security, and monitoring services.
 Customers can buy each of these products individually or in bulk.
-Now in reality what happens is that each of these products is actually handled by a totally different team or a department in an organization.
-Each product uses its own storage and database systems to store the required data.
-This makes it incredibly hard to analyze the customer from a 360 perspective.
-You really want to understand customer behavior across all of your product lines.
-But since each organization manage each product and have their own system of storing data, this creates data silos.
-Data Lake solves this problem, by Data Lake brings all the crucial enterprise data under one centralized system.
+Now in reality what happens is that **each of these products is actually handled by a totally different team or a department** in an organization.
+Each product uses its **own storage and database systems** to store the required data.
+This makes it incredibly **hard to analyze the customer from a 360 perspective.** You really want to understand customer behavior across all of your product lines.
+But since each organization manage each product and have their own system of storing data, this **creates data silos**.
+Data Lake solves this problem, by bringing all the crucial enterprise data under one centralized system.
 This makes it easy for different organizations within a company to collaborate.

-Schema on Read
+**Schema on Read**

 Data Lakes use Schema on Read technique.

-Meaning you keep writing the data in the data lake maintaining its original raw format.
-And enforce the schema when you need to read this data back.
+Meaning you **keep writing the data in the data lake maintaining its original raw format and enforce the schema when you need to read this data back.**

 This is a different approach than Data Warehousing.
 In data warehousing (just like in relational DBs) you need to specify the schema first.
 This makes the process of writing different types of data to data lake at scale very hard to achieve as schema generally evolves very quickly.

-Enables Analytics Use Cases
+**Enables Analytics Use Cases**

 The Data Lake democratizes data and is a cost-effective way to store all data of an organization for later processing.
 Data Analysts within the company can focus on finding meaningful patterns in data with more visibility and easy access to the required data.